hashicorp/terraform/website/source/docs/providers/circonus/r/check.html.markdown

   string](https://www.postgresql.org/docs/current/static/libpq-connect.html) to
   use to talk to PostgreSQL.
 * `query` - (Required) The SQL query to execute.

+Available metric names are dependent on the output of the `query` being run.

 ### `tcp` Check Type Attributes